-2.5.4 Functional outcome (Performance-based Outcome, Primary Study Outcome) includes difficulties with or dependence on others for everyday activities and is a critical patient-centered outcome.^{5,25,58} Almost half of OHCA survivors have persistently poor functional outcomes.^{6,19,20,22,66,67} This poor functional recovery leads to low participation in social and leisure activities, inability to return to work, and poor family relationships.^{57,66,68,69} POST-ICECAP will evaluate a well-established measure of functional outcome, the Modified Rankin Scale,^{58,70-72} to yield a detailed picture of functional recovery over 12 months after OHCA.
+2.5.4 Functional outcome (Performance-based Outcome, Primary Study Outcome) includes difficulties with or dependence on others for everyday activities and is a critical patientcentered outcome.
+Almost half of OHCA survivors have persistently poor functional outcomes.6,19,20,22,66,67 This poor functional recovery leads to low participation in social and leisure activities, inability to return to work, and poor family relationships.57,66,68,69 POST-ICECAP will evaluate a well-established measure of functional outcome, the Modified Rankin Scale,58,70-72 to yield a detailed picture of functional recovery over 12 months after OHCA.

 2.5.5 Cognitive Function (Performance-based Outcome, Secondary Study Outcome).
-Mild to severe cognitive impairment occurs in 25-60% of OHCA survivors^{20,48,50,55,66,73,74} and persists months to years after hospital discharge.^{6,28,75,76} In our pilot cohort, we found a high prevalence of cognitive impairment at 1 and 12 months, with the most prominent impairments in attention, immediate memory, and delayed memory (Figure 5).20 OHCA survivors with cognitive dysfunction
+Mild to severe cognitive impairment occurs in 25-60% of OHCA survivors20,48,50,55,66,73,74 and persists months to years after hospital discharge.
+In our pilot cohort, we found a high prevalence of cognitive impairment at 1 and 12 months, with the most prominent impairments in attention, immediate memory, and delayed memory (Figure 5).
+OHCA survivors with cognitive dysfunction generally have worse HRQoL and social functioning, a lower likelihood of returning to work, and more psychological distress than those without cognitive dysfunction.6,54,55,57,77 POST-ICECAP will collect serial measurements to reliably quantify individual cognitive outcomes using the global Age-adjusted standardized cognition score (primary cognitive outcome) and sub-types summary scores derived from a battery of neuropsychological tests (NIH toolbox) and a validated brief telephone-based test.

-Figure 4.
+3-6 Figure 4.
 Recovery Patterns of Patients with (A) Favorable functional outcomes (mRS 0-2), (B) Unfavorable functional outcomes (mRS 3-5) at 1-month after OHCA.